ethandjoseph/SinTheThick/README.md

  Simple flute-like synth with unique thicc'ning algo.

  The thicc'ning algo is inspired by a discussion that I had with [Mr. Krishna Chetan](https://www.linkedin.com/in/krishna-chetan-t-r-8b0a2a66/) of [Pitch Innovations](https://www.pitchinnovations.com/) wherein he briefly spoke about the idea of using parallel reverbs to "thicken a sound".
- I decided to give this a shot but by refining it using my [overtonePass filter](https://github.com/ethandjoseph/Overtone-Pass-Filter).
+ I decided to give this a shot, but by refining it using my [overtonePass filter](https://github.com/ethandjoseph/Overtone-Pass-Filter).

 ![SinThiccizer output screenshot](https://github.com/ethandjoseph/SinThiccizer/blob/main/testBed%20screenshot.png)